harrypunk/github-package-quickstart/README.md

-# TLDR publish a package to github in 1min
+# TLDR; publish a package to github in 1min
 1. A access token with ```read:packages``` and ```write:packages```.
 https://github.com/settings/tokens